devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 - Download and manage the PocketBase executable (uses the latest version by default, with fallback and override options).
 - Create and configure new PocketBase instances with isolated data.
+- **Clone** existing instances, including their data and configuration.
-- Automatically generate secure, modern Nginx reverse proxy configurations (with optional HTTP/2, security headers, and configurable max body size).
+- Automatically generate secure, modern Nginx reverse proxy configurations (with optional HTTP/2, security headers, and configurable max body size), adapting to different Linux distributions.
 - Integrate with PM2 for process management (start, stop, restart, logs, auto-restart on crash/boot).
 - Optionally, automate SSL certificate acquisition and renewal using Certbot for HTTPS.
 - Update the core PocketBase executable using its built-in update mechanism and restart instances.